zhaobin-li/intent-obfusc/README.md

 ## Reproduce graphs and tables

 The code store the general trends as `*.csv` and individual results as `*.parquet` in `./data/randomized/results`, `./data/biased/results` and `./data/arbitrary/results`.

-Use knitr on `./analysis/randomized.Rmd`, `./analysis/biased.Rmd`  and `./analysis/arbitrary.Rmd` to produce
-graphs in `./analysis/imgs/` and tables in `./analysis/randomized.tex`, `./analysis/biased.tex`,
-and `./analysis/arbitrary.tex`.
-You get either generate a latex or pdf document and change the `norm` parameter to `0.05` to analyze experiments with max norm.

-Knitting `./analysis/summary.Rmd` to `./analysis/summary.tex` produce the hypothesis and model summaries.
+Run the script render.R to generate the table and graphs.
 I use R 4.4.0 together with renv to install the required packages.
 You can use `renv::restore()` to [reproduce](https://rstudio.github.io/renv/articles/renv.html) the R environment.

 ## Download images and results